🌲 Front Range Plant FinderPlant finder

 Is Sungari redbead cotoneaster good for the Colorado Front Range?

-Yes.
-Sungari redbead cotoneaster is included in the Front Range Plant Finder as a shrub suited to Colorado's Front Range.
+Yes, Sungari redbead cotoneaster is a well-suited shrub for Colorado's Front Range.

 How big does Sungari redbead cotoneaster get?